Click on instructor name to see bio.

 Mel is the Operations Director for Tower Training Associates, a part of Resolution Security of London and is specifically responsible for operations and training in the fields of CT, VIP Protection, Security Driving and Security Awareness Training.
 Prior to joining Tower Training, he was the Operations Director for Sigma Projects Limited and served in the British Army with the 22nd Special Air Service Regiment.
 On leaving the Army in 1989, he was employed in the Defense Industry as a consultant in overseas training tasks and equipment development for Doughty Armour-shield and Royal Ordnance.
 He served with the British Army for a total of 31 years.
 He works with Simunition® of Canada and Aim Point of Sweden as a consultant trainer.

-Jamie has been a member of the Spokane City Police department for the past 18 years.
+Jamie has been a member of the Spokane City Police department for the past 21 years.
 He was a member of the crowd control/riot TAC team before joining the SWAT Team.
-He has been an operator for 11 years and 10 of that as an additional member of the marksman team.
+He has been an operator for 14 years and 13 of that as an additional member of the marksman team.
+He is currently an operator, marksman and a team leader.
 He is a certified Firearms, Rifle, Submachine Gun, Shotgun and Precision Marksman Instructor.
 He was a district representative for the Washington State Tactical Officers Association and Field training officer for his department.
 He's been an instructor at the Spokane Regional Training Facility teaching and critiquing Firearms, Domestic Violence, Patrol Procedures and Field Interviews/contacts.

 Vince is President and CEO of Pestilli and Associates.
 He has represented many firearms manufacturers including Benelli, Bushmaster, Franchi, Stoeger and HK.
 He has recently retired as a Master Sergeant from the Massachusetts National Guard with over 40 years of combined service in the U.S. Army and MA National Guard 26th Infantry Division.
 His military assignments have included; Unit Marksmanship Program Coordinator for the MA Army National Guard, Soviet Military Weapons Instructor, Foreign Military Weapons Instructor, Instructor for U.S. Army Anti-Terrorism School and NCOIC for Small Arms Training Unit, MA Army National Guard.